New York Pay Transparency. Single-State Compliance.

 NYC Local Law 32.
 NYC Posting Layer.

-Layered on top of state law for jobs in NYC or remote roles supervised from NYC.
-Enforced by the NYC Commission on Human Rights.
-Penalties up to $250,000 for repeated violations.
-NYCCHR can also order training, policy changes, and posting of public corrective notices.
+Layers on state law for NYC jobs or remote roles supervised from NYC.
+Enforced by NYCCHR.
+Penalties up to $250,000.
 State and city penalties stack.

 NY Labor Law 194.
 Equal Pay.